 In book 13, Mat rolls two six-sided dice and gets a one: one of the dice landed on its corner.

 Henpecked Husband: Just about every married man, to some degree.
-Ebou Dari wives wear knives to slice up or murder their husbands when they misbehave, and Saldaean couples tend to resolve their differences through shouting matches.
-The latter's a subversion, since it's supposed to prove that the husband isn't henpecked, and is also taking his wife seriously.
+Ebou Dari wives wear knives to slice up or murder their husbands when they misbehave (while women in Far Madding "only" keep a leather strap handy).
+Saldaean couples tend to resolve their differences through shouting matches, but this is actually a subversion, since it's supposed to prove that the husband isn't henpecked while also taking his wife seriously.